 Reg.
 Domicile Helsinki Business ID 0486406-8 PricewaterhouseCoopers Oy

 Introduction

-We publish our transparency report under the EU Audit Regulation for the third time.
-Transparency is consistent with our values
+We publish our transparency report under the EU Audit Regulation.
 In this report we provide information on our company and describe how we ensure our quality in audits and other assurance engagements.
-Quality is a cornerstone in our business.